FAQ - Fall Incoming Students

 - What should I do if my visa appointment is later than expected?

 If you are able to request an expedited appointment once your original appointment is set, we encourage you to do so.
 Please stay in close communication with the Office of International Students and Scholars on your specific situation.
 We look forward to welcoming you to campus whenever you are able to arrive.

 The Office of International Students and Scholars will begin working on your immigration documents as soon as your student record has been created.
 At that point you will be able to upload all the necessary documents through your secure OISS Portal account, where you can also track the progress of your I-20 processing.
 Between the months of April and June the OISS office is handling a very high volume of admissions paperwork and our goal is to get I-20s out as quickly as possible.
 For more information, please see the OISS Portal Info Page

-- In the event that I am not able to travel for fall semester, is it possible to defer until spring 2021?
+- In the event that I am not able to travel for to begin my studies at Rice, is it possible to defer?

 For all questions regarding deferrals, including deadlines, process to request, and opportunities, please contact your graduate program administrator to discuss the options available to you.
 Deferrals are not automatically granted.

 - I may not be able to get to Houston before the semester begins.
 Are there resources to help me search for housing?

 Graduate housing applications close in late April.
 Students who have already accepted their housing offer and made a deposit may contact Housing and Dining before mid-July and choose the option to be waitlisted if they do not anticipate a September arrival.
 Graduate housing then will be offered on a first-arrived first-placed basis until the property is filled.
 An off-campus housing directory is also available.